BOTSWANA 8 Days

 Visiting Botswana - USA and Canadian citizens do NOT require a tourist Visa.

-Visiting Zimbabwe - USA and Canadians require a tourist Visa.
+Visiting Zimbabwe - USA and Canadians DO require a tourist Visa.
 This can be done online or upon arrival.

 As a general rule, passports must be valid for six (6) months beyond the date of travel.

-Types of travel adaptors used in Botswana and Zimbabwe: Type D and Type G.
+Travel adaptors used in Botswana and Zimbabwe: Type D and Type G.

-Always keep your camera in a dust-free bag.
+Keep your camera in a dust-free bag.
 Driving on unpaved roads brings in dust that can harm your camera.

 -

-Animal attacks are definitely on people’s mind when travelling to safari areas for the first time or at anytime.
+Answer: Animal attacks are definitely on people’s mind when travelling to safari areas for the first time or at anytime.

 On safari you will, most likely, come into very close proximity to potentially very powerful and dangerous wild creatures.